adenning/winfacts/README.md

 todo
 ====

-Many if not all of these should be cached, but the :ttl option is not available for the version of Facter that ships with current Puppet.
+Many if not all of these should be cached, but the :ttl option is not available for the version of Facter that ships with current Puppet (2.7.18).
 These should probably use a custom caching mechanism for now.